HewlettPackard/dc-rl/sphinx/installation/custom.rst

     cd dc-rl

-Create a conda environment and install dependencies:
+Create a conda environment and install the needed dependencies:

 .. code-block:: bash